Kottakji/somestate/README.md

 computed($flag, flag => {
     if (flag) {
         // Do some logic
-        // Note that computed/listen is never called when the value stays the same }
+        // Note that listeners will never be triggered when the old value and new value are equal` }
 })